ecomfe/vue-echarts/README.md

 ## CSP: `style-src` or `style-src-elem`

-If you are applying a CSP to prevent inline `<style>` injection, you need to use files from `dist/csp` directory and include `dist/csp/style.css` into your app manually.
+If you are applying a CSP to prevent inline `<style>` injection, you need to use `vue-echarts/csp` instead of `vue-echarts` and include `vue-echarts/csp/style.css` manually.

 ## Migration to v6